neofyte/arxiv_pyler/readme.md

 arXiv-pyler, collects information of  arXiv:Pdf's on the path given by the user, generates a html and pile the pdfs.

+This repo still needs further furnishments.

+scripts under py2 work normally while others need further check.
+I will port it to py3 asap and make it work as smoothly as possible.

 Situation
 ==========